Cardiopulmonary resuscitation of newborns. Resuscitation care for a newborn

 2. Children with meconium in the amniotic fluid in the absence of spontaneous breathing

-3. Children born within 27 weeks for the purpose of professional introduction of sulloctant.
+3. Children born before 27 weeks for the purpose of professional administration of suloctant.

 4. If mask ventilation is ineffective when the heart rate is less than 60 for 30 seconds.

-5. In case of insufficient effective mask ventilation, if from 60 - 100 for 60 sec.
+5. If effective mask ventilation is insufficient, if from 60 to 100 for 60 seconds.

 Indirect cardiac massage

-2. After the massage begins, 30 seconds later, we estimate the heart rate - if more than 60, then stop the chest compressions, if it is below 60, then continue.
+2. After the massage begins, 30 seconds later we evaluate the heart rate - if it is more than 60, then stop the indirect cardiac massage, if below 60, then continue.

 Drug therapy

-Saline - acute blood loss or hypovolumia - 10 ml per kg slowly.
+Saline solution - acute blood loss or hypovolumia - 10 ml per kg slowly.

-sodium bicarbonate acidosis, no effect from the above.
-4 ml per kg 4% solution at a rate of 2 ml per kg per minute.
-End of resuscitation From the beginning of the measures taken after 10 minutes, if not effective.
+sodium bicarbonate acidosis, lack of effect from the above.
+4 ml per kg of 4% solution at a rate of 2 ml per kg per minute.
+End of resuscitation 10 minutes from the start of the measures taken, if not effective.